rightkick/Notes/terraform/README.md

 Whenever you change the providers defined within a configuration file you need to run `terraform init` in order to initialize the providers required.

 ## Providers
-Terraform relies on plugins called providers which bundle a set of functionality arround cloud solutions or other solutions that expose an API.
+Terraform relies on plugins called providers which bundle a set of functionality around cloud solutions or other solutions that expose an API.
 There are different types of providers such as official, partner and community providers.
 The providers are usually a go binary that is served through a registry and is locally downloaded when used.
 One can use a custom shared mirror to reduce traffic while using providers with other users.

 ## Variables
 Usually variables are grouped into a file named `variables.tf`.
 Example: